unoplatform/uno/doc/articles/features/routed-events.md

 They are generated from the PointerXXX events (using the `Windows.UI.Input.GestureRecognizer`) and are bubbling in managed only.

 Currently only the `Tapped` and `DoubleTapped` gestures are supported.
-Note that those events are not linked in anyway to native equivalent, but are fully interpreted in managed code.
+Note that those events are not linked in any way to a native equivalent, but are fully interpreted in managed code.